acecreamu/deep-hs-prior/README.md

 ### Prepare the data
 - Input and output hyperspectral data is contained in `*.mat` files.
-- Specify path to the file and name of the variable to read.</br>
+- Specify a path to the file and name of the variable to read.</br>
    For example, if data is contained in variable `image`:
    ```
    file_name  = 'data/inpainting/inpainting192.mat'